aliyun/terraform-provider-alicloud/website/docs/r/kvstore_instance.html.markdown

 * `capacity` - (Optional, ForceNew, Available in 1.101.0+) The storage capacity of the KVStore DBInstance.
 Unit: MB.
 * `availability_zone` - (Optional) It has been deprecated from provider version 1.101.0 and `zone_id` instead.
 * `zone_id` - (Required, Available in 1.101.0+) The ID of the zone.
+* `secondary_zone_id` - (Optional, Available in 1.128.0+) The ID of the secondary zone to which you want to migrate the ApsaraDB for Redis instance.

+-> **NOTE:** If you specify this parameter, the master node and replica node of the instance can be deployed in different zones and disaster recovery is implemented across zones.
+The instance can withstand failures in data centers.

 * `instance_charge_type` - (Optional) It has been deprecated from provider version 1.101.0 and `payment_type` instead.
 * `payment_type` - (Optional, Available in 1.101.0+) The billing method of the KVStore DBInstance.
 Valid values: `PrePaid`, `PostPaid`.
 Default to `PostPaid`.
 * `period` - (Optional) The duration that you will buy KVStore DBInstance (in month).
 It is valid when payment_type is `PrePaid`.
 Valid values: `[1~9]`, `12`, `24`, `36`.